DuendeInexistente/Cirque/ShortStories/stars.md

 Clacking on the well tiled floor, "Lady Fireclay."

 She turned around from the brickwork window in front of her with a start, her hairs standing on end and not only because of the faint static in the air that had come with her family's guest.
+Yellow had a way to startle her sometimes.

 The small, edgy Duda was coated in a mix of rusted metal that the family always tried desperately to keep at bay, on four detached legs with their bottom tips angled inwards like a scorption's.
 At some point it had floated instead, but now it walked as a result of 'Non-interrelative levitation systems growing damaged beyond practical usability' and would skulk around, 'collecting data' for whatever was that it did so, it's walking always slightly off and slightly disjointed and, in truth, everyone was convinced that yellow was slowly going insane.
 It wasn't any particular action, just the undergoing offness of someone you've known your entire life changing in subtle but unnerving ways that words could explain but not convey the importance of.

-Watching it walk was like seeing a stick figure come to life, in all the wrong ways.

  "Lord yellow."
-She said out of compromise.
+She said out of compromise, expecting the answer.

  "This unit does not recognize nor need titles, but is honoured."
 Said lord yellow like it had to every member of her family for the last three generations.
 "Have you found news regarding Citizen Lettuce Leaf."